-CommVault Backup and Recovery application module delivers reliable data protection, multiple recovery options and sophisticated data retention capabilities for both enterprise protection as well as small- and medium-business protection.
+The Simpana Backup and Recovery application module delivers reliable data protection, multiple recovery options and sophisticated data retention capabilities for both enterprise protection as well as small- and medium-business protection.
 Our Backup and Recovery solution is designed for fast, easy deployment within an existing infrastructure.
-CommVault Backup and Recovery software products allow users to easily browse and find data, and then recover it reliably, rapidly and efficiently.
+The Simpana Backup and Recovery software products allow users to easily browse and find data, and then recover it reliably, rapidly and efficiently.
 Compatible with a wide variety of applications and platforms, our Backup and Recovery software provides easy-to-use data protection and retention that supports corporate and federal policies.
-Inherent point-and-click reporting targets critical issues so they can be quickly resolved without negative impacting a data protection environment.
+We believe that our Backup and Recovery application is the foundation of a modern data management solution that allows enterprises to better manage information assets and recover data.
+Our Simpana Backup and Recovery application module has been optimized to protect data and information assets wherever they reside: in physical, virtual, and cloud environments.